-- 1. Emergency services facilities adequately staffed by qualified medical professionals to provide pre-hospital, emergency care on a 24-hour-a-day, seven-day-a-week basis, for an emergency medical condition as defined by A.A.C.
+1. Emergency services facilities adequately staffed by qualified medical professionals to provide pre-hospital, emergency care on a 24-hour-a-day, seven-day-a-week basis, for an emergency medical condition as defined by A.A.C.
 R9-22 Article 1.
-Emergency medical services are covered without prior authorization.
+Emergency medical (physical and behavioral health) services, including Crisis Intervention Services are covered without prior authorization.
 The Contractor shall be responsible for educating members and providers regarding appropriate utilization of emergency room services including behavioral health emergencies.
 The Contractor shall monitor emergency service utilization (by both provider and member) and shall have guidelines for implementing corrective action for inappropriate utilization.
 For utilization review, the test for appropriateness of the request for emergency services shall be whether a prudent layperson, similarly situated, would have requested such services.
-For the purposes of this Contract, a prudent layperson is an individual who possesses an average knowledge of health and medicine, - 2.
-All medical services necessary to rule out an emergency condition, and - 3.
+For the purposes of this Contract, a prudent layperson is an individual who possesses an average knowledge of health and medicine,

+- 2. All medical services necessary to rule out an emergency condition, and - 3.
 Emergency transportation.